Strategies and Policies:

 Ordinance 1/2014 - Regulation of Organization and Functions - Authority in 2014.Defines the structure and responsibility of the Regional Environment Authority.
 It highlights the authority of the ARA in the implementation of policies, strategies, programs and plans in the field of territorial planning, sustainable management of natural resources, conservation of biodiversity and protection of the public environment.

 Ordinance 1/2013- Creates the Regional Environmental Authority of Uucayali (ARAU) as an institution dependent on the Regional General Management, in charge of consolidating, planning and exercise authority in environmental matters, territorial planning and management sustainable use of renewable natural resources within the regional scope, in charge of an official with the rank of regional manager, appointed by the Regional President.

 Ministerial Resolution 019/2010 - Transfers forest management functions to the regional government of Ucayali.

-Directorate of Agriculture - The Sectoral Regional Directorate is the Body responsible for directing, guiding, coordinating, executing, supervising, controlling and evaluating the various agrarian productive activities within its jurisdiction.
+Directorate of Agriculture - The Regional Directorate on Agriculture is the body responsible for directing, guiding, coordinating, executing, supervising, controlling and evaluating the various agrarian productive activities within its jurisdiction.